PhD programme in Reproductive Health and Science

 Picture of research into pregnancy

-Application deadline: Applications will close on 15 January 2025
+Application deadline: Applications for the position below will close on 26 March 2025.

 Start date: Mid-September to 1 October 2025

-Fully-funded PhD scholarships are available for 2 candidates
+Fully-funded PhD scholarships are available for 1 candidate.

 Research